YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Scenarios/Scenario03/2_Grafana/README.md

 #########################################################################################

 **GOAL:**
-Now that the Prometheus Operator has been upgraded, we can connect to Grafana.
+Now that we have checked that Prometheus is working, we can connect to Grafana.

 ## A. Log in Grafana